The Closer (2021 film): Jokes about the transgender community

 Chappelle's jokes about the transgender community were criticized by GLAAD, which said in a statement that "Chappelle's brand has become synonymous with ridiculing trans people."
 David Johns, the executive director of the National Black Justice Coalition, published a statement saying "[p]erpetuating transphobia perpetuates violence" and asked Netflix to remove The Closer from its service.

 Reactions to the special by the public were mixed.
 The Los Angeles Times interviewed three LGBTQ comedians, asking for their opinion on The Closer.
 Some were in support of Chappelle's artistic freedom as a comedian while others were hurt by the content of the special.
 CNN interviewed transgender comedians about the special and received mixed responses; Black trans comedian Flame Monroe was supportive of Chappelle's special, while Black trans comedian Dahlia Belle criticized it.
+Denne Michele Norris, editor-in-chief of Electric Literature, was infuriated by The Closer and felt that its jokes erased the experiences of Black queer people.
+Norris, who is a Black trans woman, responded by creating an anthology written by queer people of color: Both/And: Essays by Trans and Gender-Nonconforming Writers of Color.

 Some Netflix employees responded negatively to the special.
 On October 8, 2021, Netflix co-CEO Ted Sarandos defended the special's release in a memo sent to employees saying that "[w]e don't allow titles on Netflix that are designed to incite hate or violence, and we don't believe The Closer crosses that line."
 Following Sarandos' statement, the trans employee resource group at Netflix announced they would be staging a walkout on October 20.
 After the announcement of the walkout, Sarandos defended the special once again in a company-wide email saying "[w]ith The Closer, we understand that the concern is not about offensive-to-some content but titles which could increase real world harm (such as further marginalizing already marginalized groups, hate, violence etc.)" and that "[w]hile some employees disagree, we have a strong belief that content on screen doesn't directly translate to real-world harm".